Following the Traces of the Romans.

 You walk on marked paths through remote scenic countryside.
 A good fitness level for walking up to 7 hrs is required.

-Category: middle class hotels, country hotels, B&B`s, very good hostels
+Category: middle class hotels, country hotels, B&B`s and very good hostels

-- Luggage transfer (1 pc of luggage per person)
+- Luggage transfer (1 piece of luggage per person)

 - Transfer Newcastle – Bowness-on-Solway

-- Transfer Segedunum – Newcastle station or hotel
+- Transfer after the last tour from Segedunum to Newcastle train station or hotel

 - Carefully elaborated route description